Bhavadarshini/Swift-Cammit/README.md

 open Cammit.xcodeproj

 # 4. Build & Run
-Use the ▶️ button at the top left to build and run
+Use the ▶️ button at the top left of Xcode to build and run